MdiHos/mdihos.github.io/README.md

 # Mahozad Angular

+To build the website, run the npm script `build:pod` or execute IDEA *Build for Production * run config and then copy the result files to the *website* branch of the repository.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.
 Make sure to first install Angular CLI with the command `npm install -g @angular/cli`.